 If you don’t want to worry about any of the above, contact your business manager or MyAccountant directly on 0800 917 9100 or at email@example.com.

 Once you are all set up, you will find that operating via your limited company requires a little more work and attention, but there is nothing to worry about with the right accountant at your side.
-In time you will find that the benefits will far outweigh the little extra effort it requires compared to umbrella employment.
+You will find that the benefits will far outweigh the little extra effort it requires compared to umbrella employment.

 We hope you’ll find this article helpful in answering some of your questions.
-If you’d like to get in touch with MyAccountant, please feel free to call them on 0800 917 9100 or send an e-mail to firstname.lastname@example.org.
+If you’d like to get in touch with MyAccountant, please feel free to call them on 0800 917 9100 or e-mail firstname.lastname@example.org.